 Ed's style is modern portraiture, not overly-posed, static portrait posing.
 Most of the portrait examples are individuals, so don't buy this is you are looking for group of family portrait pose ideas.

 The three main topics covered:

-You can also get some additional tips by reading traditionally-printed books on portraiture.
-Trust me, I have a small library of photography books: Portrait Photography Books.
+You can also get some additional tips by reading traditional printed books on portraiture.
+I've got a small library of photography books here in my office: Portrait Photography Books.

 Bruce is the publisher of this website.
 He is the author of the book "Improve Your Photography Instantly."
 Read more on Bruce on his Bio Page.
 He's been known as The Traveling Photographer ever since 1994.
 Or read more about this website.